leonid-shevtsov/railsbug/README.md

 Two things that made this extension much simpler to code:

 * `rack-bug`, a Rails debugging toolbar - i used it for the backend as it has a great structure for such a tool.
-* eresig's Javascript microtemplating microframework - DOMplate is *such* a mess.
+* John Resig's Javascript microtemplating microframework - DOMplate is *such* a mess.

+## TODO

+* refactor code into multiple classes/files
+* make JS templates precompilable
+* employ Sass to make CSS easier
+* automate build process with Rake

 (c) 2011 Leonid Shevtsov.